Soldier (Destiny's Child song): Live performances

 In 2005, "Soldier" was added to the set list of Destiny's Child's final tour Destiny Fulfilled... and Lovin' It.
 The group performed it against a backdrop of the American flag dressed in leather clothes taken from Beyoncé's clothing line House of Deréon.
-The live rendition contained a sample from the song "Shout It Out" from the soundtrack of the film Drumline.
+The live rendition contained a sample from the song "Shout It Out" by Too Short and Bun B from the soundtrack of the 2002 film Drumline.
 Denise Sheppard writing for Rolling Stone felt that the drumline-affected version performed during the concert was "for the delighted, largely female crowd".
 While reviewing a concert in the UK, Adenike Adenitire of MTV News praised the group's surprising look inspired by Mad Max noting that they proved "that you don't need baggy jeans and a bandanna to be street".
 Similarly, Barbara Ellen from The Observer felt that the look was emulating "all the Mad Max movies at once".
 The song was included on the track listing of the group's live album Live in Atlanta (2006) chronicling a concert from the tour in that city for which T.I. and Wayne joined the band onstage performing their parts.
-It was also sung in Coachella 2018.
+It was also sung during Beyoncé's Coachella 2018 performance.

 Following the group's disbandment, both Beyoncé and Rowland included "Soldier" in the set list of their respective solo tours.
 The former performed it with her male background dancers during a Destiny's Child medley at The Beyoncé Experience (2007) along with a snippet of Soulja Boy's "Crank That (Soulja Boy)" (2007).
 It was subsequently included on the singer's live DVD The Beyoncé Experience Live (2007) dubbed as "Soldier Boy Crank Mix".
 Rowland performed "Soldier" during her headlining concert tour Ms. Kelly Tour (2007), on several dates during Chris Brown's F.A.M.E.
 Tour (2011) where she appeared as a supporting act and during the co-headlining Lights Out Tour (2013) with The-Dream.
 She also performed "Soldier" on August 26, 2010 during a promotional concert in New York City and at the Australian Supafest festival in April 2012 backed by male dancers.